 ReACT DEDP MicroMasters Launch

 MIT ReACT Hub is proud to launch a new collaboration with the Abdul Latif Jameel Poverty Action Lab (J-PAL) around the MITx MicroMasters program in Data, Economics, and Development Policy (DEDP).
-The ReACT track within the DEDP MicroMasters will offer a blended model specifically designed to meet the needs of refugees and other displaced persons, by offering online instruction, in-person workshops, and paid internships, in order to enable refugee learners to advance both their education and professional career in an accessible and affordable manner.
+The ReACT track within the DEDP MicroMasters will offer a blended model specifically designed to meet the needs of refugees and other displaced persons, by offering online instruction, in-person workshops, and paid internships.
+It is our goal to use these program features to enable refugee learners to advance both their education and professional career in an accessible and affordable manner.
 The ReACT program will also support course fees within the DEDP MicroMasters program for the accepted learners who are interested in developing a strong understanding of data analysis, microeconomics, and development policy.
 Starting in the summer of 2018, ReACT will sponsor a group of refugee students within the DEDP Program, providing selected refugee learners with access to (1) the five online DEDP MicroMasters courses, (2) in-person workshop sessions on entrepreneurship, innovation, and leadership, and (3) paid internships with top organizations in the field.

 About the ReACT DEDP Application: We are Now Accepting Applications for the ReACT DEDP MicroMasters.
 Apply Here.